bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Monday, the 14-day percent change in average new deaths was:
+As of Tuesday, the 14-day percent change in average new deaths was:

 - -50% in Illinois
-- -24% in the United States
+- -29% in the United States
-- -12% worldwide
+- -5% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png"